Just unboxed a new LiftMaster? Haven’t programmed it yet?

 Connecting your car’s HomeLink system to your garage door opener will make it more convenient to open and close your garage door.
 Follow these steps to program your LiftMaster overhead door opener to your car.

-Within 5 seconds of pressing the “Learn” button, press and hold your car’s HomeLink button until you hear a click.
+Within 5 seconds, press and hold your car’s HomeLink button until the garage door activates.

 Is your LiftMaster garage door opener opening on its own or not opening at all?
 Has someone you don’t trust gained access to its code?
 Resetting the unit is generally the fastest and easiest way to address malfunctions, resolve glitches, and make sure your system is secure again.

-For safety reasons, unplug the unit or switch off the circuit breaker before resetting.
+Unplug the unit or turn off the circuit breaker.

 With a garage door code, you can open and close your garage door without its remote.
 Unfortunately, it can sometimes fall into the wrong hands.
 By knowing how to change the code on your LiftMaster opener, you can make sure that only those you’ve authorized have access and keep your home secure.